Lakshyaaa/skyline/README.md

 # 🌤️ SkyLine - Smart Weather Forecasting

-SkyLine is a smart weather forecasting web application built using **React + Vite**.
+SkyLine is a smart weather forecasting Web Site built using **React + Vite**.
 It fetches a 5-day weather forecast from the **OpenWeatherMap API** and displays detailed weather information including temperature, humidity, and conditions for any entered city.

 LIVE:
 https://skyline-o88n.onrender.com/